-A cassette to cd converter is required in order to preserve your analog audio recordings on tape.
-Most of the recordings that we would like to preserve are oral histories or recordings of family members young and old.
+A cassette to cd converter is required to preserve analog audio recordings on tape.
+Most of the recordings worth preserving are oral histories or recordings of family members young and old.
 Some individuals would also like to convert their current audio music cassette tape collection as well.
-These are cassettes that were purchased commercially and now there is a desire to have them in digital form.
+These are cassettes purchased commercially and now there is a desire to have them in digital form.

 Transfer of home recordings is generally not an issue.
-However, there may be copyright issues when converting audio recordings that were commercially bought.
-Therefore, the emphasis of the advice on this page is for homemade audio recordings that are not hindered with any kind of copyright issues.
+However, there may be copyright issues when converting commercially bought audio recordings.
+Therefore, the emphasis of the advice on this page is for homemade audio recordings, not hindered with any kind of copyright issues.

 There are three main elements in a cassette to CD converter operation.
-These three elements are: the playback device which in this case is an audio cassette player; an analog to digital converter which can be in many forms; a computer with an optical disc burner to record a CD.
+These three elements are: the playback device, which in this case is an audio cassette player; an analog to digital converter, which can be in many forms; a computer with an optical disc burner to record a CD.

 Next is the converter.
-The converter can be in many forms.
-You can have combination units where the equipment consists of an audio cassette tape player and a converter (all-in-one) that connects to the computer with a USB connection.
-You can also use a portable digital audio recorder that is often used by reporters or by individuals to record meetings, etc. These devices can hook up to the computer via a USB connection or because the recordings are often stored on SDHC flash cards, the digital audio recording can be transferred to the computer via the card, assuming the computer has a card reader.
+The converter can be in many forms one example being a combination unit, where the equipment consists of an audio cassette tape player and a converter (all-in-one) that connects to the computer with a USB connection.
+Alternatively, use a portable digital audio recorder, a piece of equipment often used by reporters or by individuals to record meetings, etc. These devices can hook up to the computer via a USB connection or because the recordings are often stored on SDHC flash cards, the digital audio recording are transferrable to the computer via the card, assuming the computer has a card reader.

 Finally, there are many other units in various price ranges that will convert the analog audio signal from the audio cassette to digital form.
 With any of these devices, it is imperative to ensure that you can properly connect the audio cassette player to the converter and to somehow be able to transfer the digitized audio from the converter to the computer.